antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 }
 ```

-Then we can update the middleware's `Invoke` method to create a response message (if the operation isn't one way) and write it to the HTTP context's response.
+Then we can update the middleware's `Invoke` method (replacing the final 'todo') to create a response message (if the operation isn't one way) and write it to the HTTP context's response.

 ```C#
 // Create response message